-In case you were not aware, your iPhone has a Compass hidden in the Apple Maps App.
-If this appears interesting, you will find below the steps to enable Compass in Apple Maps on your iPhone or iPad.
+iPhone has a hidden Compass that can be added in Apple Maps.
+If you find this interesting, you can find below the steps to Show Compass in Apple Maps on iPhone.

-Even if you do not find the idea of seeing a Compass in Apple Maps useful, you might be interested in knowing the steps to enable the Compass in Apple Maps for educational and recreational use.
+Even if you do not find the idea of Showing Compass in Apple Maps useful, you might be interested in knowing the steps to Enable Compass in Apple Maps for educational and recreational use.

-Before enabling the Compass, you need to be aware that the accuracy of the Compass in Apple Maps can be influenced by magnetic interferences in your surroundings and also by Magnets in AirPods and other devices in your surroundings.
+In this regard, you need to be aware that accuracy of Compass in Apple Maps can be influenced by surrounding magnetic interferences, including Magnets in AirPods and other devices around you.

-Follow the steps below to show the Compass in Apple Maps on your iPhone or iPad.
+Follow the steps below to Show Compass in Apple Maps on iPhone or iPad.

-The Compass in Apple Maps on your iPhone can be configured to show both True North and Magnetic North directions.
+The Compass in Apple Maps can be configured to show both True North and Magnetic North directions.

 Magnetic North: Points directions towards the Magnetic North Pole on your iPhone’s Compass.
 Magnetic North Pole can be defined as a point in the Northern Hemisphere at which Earth’s Magnetic Field points vertically downwards.

-In case all this sounds complicated, you can just remember that it is recommended to set your iPhone to use the True North and Not Magnetic North.
+If this sounds complicated, you just need to know that it is recommended to set iPhone to use True North and not Magnetic North.

-3. On the next screen, enable the option for Use True North by moving the toggle to ON position.
+2. On the next screen, move the toggle next to Use True North to ON position.

-Although, it is recommended to use the True North Setting on your iPhone, the GPS on your iPhone will still be as accurate even if you decide to use Magnetic North.
+Although, it is recommended to use True North Setting on iPhone, the GPS on iPhone will still be accurate, even if you decide to use Magnetic North.